 Summertime Injuries—How to Avoid the Seasonal Stresses

 Summer is here, and with it comes all the risks and hazards of summertime activities.
-Therefore, it’s important to be aware of any potential safety hazards.
+Therefore, it’s important to be aware of any potential safety hazards that can lead to summertime injuries.
+This summer will be particularly challenging with COVID-19 infections on the rise.
 Whether you’re indoors or outdoors, we want you to stay unharmed and secure during these hot summer months.
-Here are some common summertime injuries in Louisiana that our legal team at Mike Brandner Injury Attorneys want you to look out for and what can do to try and avoid them.

 Burns are among the most serious types of personal injury.
 Whether it’s avoiding a sunburn from too much time in the sun or a multi-layer burn from operating an outdoor grill or indoor oven, burn prevention needs to be taken seriously.